emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/get_started/get_started.md

 ## Task 2: Get access to Oracle Container Registry

 Oracle Container Registry is an online repository managed by Oracle that allows to store, share, and manage container images (such as Docker or Podman images).
-This platform is useful for the installation of the components Oracle AI Agent Studio.
+This platform is useful for the installation of the components Oracle Private AI Agent Studio.

 1. Go to the [Oracle Container Registry website](https://container-registry.oracle.com/).